Table of Contents

 How Much Will It Cost

 The cost of sealing or expunging a criminal record for a person who lives out-of-state is exactly the same for a person who lives locally.
 Keeping the cost down for everyone is our goal and made much easier with today’s technology.
+This can be started after the criminal case has been resolved and it does not matter if we did not represent you originally for the initial arrest.

 Please note the date this article was published.
 The information listed above is subject to change as changes are made to the laws.
 The information written above is meant only to be for Informational Purposes Only and is not legal advice.